Reduce speed and stay alert to help avoid animal collisions - The Vicksburg Post

 That chance ranks Mississippi eighth in the nation.

-On average, U.S. drivers have 1 in 116 chance of a collision with an animal.
+On average, U.S. drivers have a 1 in 116 chance of a collision with an animal.
 There were over 1.9 million animal collision insurance claims in the U.S. between July 1, 2019, and June 30, 2020.

 West Virginia (1-in-37) again tops the list, followed by Montana (1-in-47) and Pennsylvania.
 (1-in-51).
 South Dakota and Michigan round out the top five, followed by Wisconsin, Iowa, Mississippi, Minnesota and Wyoming.